lilianabs/customer-acceptance/README.md

 # customer-acceptance

-This repo contains examples of customer acceptance models.
+This repo contains examples of customer acceptance models as well as how to compute feature importance.